ryanofori/Prometheus/README.md

 Damage level will be affected by the character intelligence, speed, and magic.

+The attributes of the characters should be displayed when the user is deciding which character to choose, and also after a powerup.

 ## Enemies

 There are various enemies. each enemy will have it's own class, deriving from the base character class.